Neoskiddie/PiWeather/README.md

 # PiWeather
 Raspberry Pi weather station sending updates with temperature, pressure and humidity to Twitter.

+You should use your own api keys in place of "password" is script.

-If you want to add this script to cron, add python shebang at the beggining:
+If you want to add this script to cron add python shebang at the beggining:
 ```
 #!/usr/bin/env python3
 ```